You can learn how to make Italian Cream Puffs with this simple recipe.

 - Cool in the oven with the door held ajar with a wooden spoon

-Pastry Cream or crema pasticceria is the classic filling for these Italian Cream Puffs.
-Use my recipe for Italian pastry cream and stir in a splash of limoncello or your favourite liqueur.
+Pastry Cream or crema pasticcera is the classic filling for these Italian Cream Puffs.
+Use my recipe for Italian pastry cream and stir in a splash of limoncello or your favorite liqueur.

 I bake in a humid climate so it is important that the puffs are very well dried out otherwise they will collapse.
 If your climate is very dry, you may find your puffs dry out easily.